 Note:

-The Preserve Space data category is not applicable to HTML documents in HTML synatx because xml:space (and by extension Preserve Space) has no effect in documents parsed as text/html.
-However, the data category can be used in HTML in XHTML synatx.
+The Preserve Space data category is not applicable to HTML documents in HTML syntax because xml:space (and by extension Preserve Space) has no effect in documents parsed as text/html.
+However, the data category can be used in HTML in XHTML syntax.

 GLOBAL: The preserveSpaceRule element contains the following:

 A required selector attribute.
-It contains an absolute selector which selects the nodes to which this rule applies.
+It contains an absolute selector that selects the nodes to which this rule applies.

 A required space attribute with the value "default" or "preserve".